krutikabapat/Crowd_Counting/README.md

 2. Regression based methods:-

 These methods extract patches from the Image and then for every individual patch, we try to extract low level features.
+This methods directly map from the image features to the number of people, without explicit object detection.

 3. CNN based methods:-